jasonnoahchoi/awesome-free-startup-resources/README.md

 # Free Startup Resources
-Inspired by [/u/fluffhead1](https://www.reddit.com/user/fluffhead1) on Reddit.
+Inspired by [/u/fluffhead1](https://www.reddit.com/user/fluffhead1) on Reddit, who found the huge list from [TNW](https://thenextweb.com/dd/2015/02/18/300-awesome-free-things-massive-list-free-resources-know/).
 Many thanks for the start of such an awesome list.

 A curated open list of **free** resources to help you jump start your startup today.
 Links coming soon.